defifuture/erc20-batched-meta-transactions/README.md

 _balancesNonces[account][1] += 1; // raise nonce by one
 ```

-**How has the gas usage improve after doing a new round of tests?**
+**How has the gas usage improved after doing a new round of tests?**

 By absolutely nothing.
 No impact whatsoever.

 ## Conclusion

-Batched meta transactions (at least in this implementation) **do not reduce gas cost for M-to-M transactions** (many senders - many receivers).
-Note that this means that all senders and all receivers are unique addresses (no duplicates) and that receivers have not hold any tokens before.
+Batched meta transactions (at least in this implementation) **do not reduce the gas cost for M-to-M transactions** (many senders - many receivers).
+Note that this means that all senders and all receivers are unique addresses (no duplicates) and that receivers have not held any tokens before.

 Where we have seen gas reductions were the 1-to-1 (1 sender - 1 receiver), 1-to-M (1 sender, many receivers), and M-to-1 (M senders, 1 receiver) examples.
 So **batched meta transactions may still make sense for some use cases**, for example, the following: